hosamshahin/cdk-pipeline-feature-branch/README.md

 # Provision github webhook stack
 The stack contains an api gateway (the webhook URL) backed by a lambda function which manages the feature branches life cycle.
 It also provides a secret string to secure the webhook endpoint.

-- From the root of repo execute this command
+- From the root of repository execute this command

 ```sh
 cdk deploy GithubWebhookAPIStack --profile cicd -c TargetStack=GithubWebhookAPIStack